cornelber/sys-management-security-project/README.md

 **Introduction:**

 This project aims to implement and manage an Ethernet network using the Packet Tracer platform.
-The main objective is to explore aspects related to configuring, managing, and securing a network infrastructure, providing an opportunity to gain practical knowledge in the field of computing systems management and security.
+The main objective is to explore aspects related to configuring, managing, and securing a network infrastructure,providing an opportunity to gain practical knowledge in the field of computing systems management and security.

 **Documentation:**